xt3jas/Fresnel/README.md

 timeline since I'll be working on Fresnel while juggling uni.
 On that note, the features I aim to implement next are:
 1. Implement a few more evaluation insights such as features that assess too much use of adverbs as 'crutches' and points out where they should be replaced with better sounding words, etc.
 2. A proper GUI or TUI at the very least.
-3. Interactive graphs or aligned features to visualise the characteristics.
+3. Interactive graphs or aligned features to visualise the characteristics (using d3.js perhaps)